Inbox-to-Action

-Catch inquiries before they rot in the inbox.
+Classify emails, calls, forms, and customer threads.
 Draft the reply, assign an owner, surface anything that's gone cold.

-Catch inquiries before they rot in the inbox.
+Classify emails, calls, forms, and customer threads.
 Draft the reply, assign an owner, surface anything that's gone cold.

 Start here if the work feels clunky and nobody can point at the right first step.

-Scoped dashboard build with connectors and handoff
+Scoped cockpit build with connectors, approvals, logs, and handoff

 Pick this when the work lives in too many tools and the owner has lost the operating view.

-Dashboard detailsFor research and engineering groups whose problem isn't a no-code one.
+Cockpit detailsFor research and engineering groups whose problem isn't a no-code one.
 ML, analysis tooling, software where the technical calls matter.

 Consulting on analysis strategy, system design, or a debugging pass before someone signs off on a bigger build.